ISO/IEC 18000 - RFID Air Interface Standards

 HTA Comment:

-For the forward link, Type A uses Pulse interval encoding, Type B uses bi-phase modulation and Manchester encoding.
+For the forward link, Type A uses Pulse interval encoding at 33 kbit/s, Type B uses bi-phase modulation and Manchester encoding at 10 or 40 kbit/s.

 For the collision arbitration, Type A uses an Aloha-based mechanism, Type B uses an adaptive binary tree mechanism.

-Both types uses the same bi-phase space FM0 return link encoding.
+Both types uses the same bi-phase space FM0 return link encoding, at 40 or 160 kbit/s.

 18000-7 Part 7 – Parameters for Air Interface Communications at 433 MHz